User Guide

 open a Command Prompt on Windows, or a terminal

-.
+on Linux, and run the command java -version.
 You should see an output similar to either of the following:

 java version "17.0.1" 2021-10-19 LTS